Greenfield Public Trees: Taking Stock and Planting

 Presented by Greenfield Tree Committee and co-hosted by Greening Greenfield

-HOORAY FOR OUR SPRING 2021 TREE PLANTING!
+OUR SPRING 2021 TREE PLANTING WAS A SUCCESS!

 Twenty five new trees are happily planted at Elm Terrace, thanks to the combined efforts of the Greenfield Housing Authority, Elm Terrace residents, Greenfield Tree Committee, and many volunteer workers.
-Maples, oaks, birches, and many other species of native trees were planted and will someday provide shade, beauty, and greenery throughout that neighborhood.
+Maples, oaks, birches, and many other species of mostly native trees were planted and will someday provide shade, beauty, and greenery throughout that neighborhood.
 We are especially grateful to Gary Nault, head of Maintenance for GHA, and his crew, for digging the holes, watering, and generally assisting our volunteer planters.

 GTC has plans for other planting initiatives in 2021, so stay tuned!
 We’ll have lots of opportunities for increasing the canopy throughout Greenfield!